LLC Tax Filing Rules

 - If you elect to be taxed as a corporation by filing IRS Form 8832, the default is to be treated as a C-Corporation.
 In this case, the business reports all income and deductions on Form 1120 each year and pays the corresponding income tax.

 - You can choose to be treated as an S-Corporation for tax purposes.
-This passes-through the business' income to the owners on a Schedule K-1.
+This passes through the business's income to the shareholders on a Schedule K-1.

 The IRS mostly ignores LLCs for tax purposes and considers two or more people or businesses working together in a trade or business to be a partnership for tax purposes.
 However, if you are the sole owner of an LLC, then the IRS "disregards" your LLC and considers you a sole proprietor.
+The IRS refers to this as a “disregarded entity.”
 LLCs can be formed under state law and then elect how to be treated for federal taxes.

 If you prefer the tax filing rules of a corporation to partnership or sole proprietorship taxation, then you have the option to elect corporate tax treatment by filing IRS Form 8832.
 Once you make this election, you typically cannot change to another tax designation again for five years.

-LLCs that are subject to the partnership tax rules don't actually pay tax on their business earnings, but instead are responsible for preparing annual partnership tax returns using IRS Form 1065.
-This tax return is mostly for informational purposes; all income, deductions and credits are passed-through to the owners and reported on their own tax returns.
+LLCs that are subject to the partnership tax rules don't actually pay tax on their business earnings.
+The partnership is responsible for preparing annual partnership tax returns using IRS Form 1065.
+This tax return is mostly for informational purposes; all income, deductions and credits are passed through to the partners and reported on their own tax returns.

-The LLC reports each owner's share of these amounts on a Schedule K-1 at the end of the year.
-For example, if you and a friend create an LLC to run a business that taxed as a partnership, earns $100,000 and has $60,000 of deductible business expenses, then each of you will receive a Schedule K-1 with $20,000 of net income.
+The LLC reports each partner's share of these amounts on a Schedule K-1 at the end of the year.
+For example, if you and a friend create an LLC to run a business that is taxed as a partnership that earns $100,000 and has $60,000 of deductible business expenses, then each of you will receive a Schedule K-1 with $20,000 of net income.
 Both of you must then report this on your personal income tax returns.
 Essentially, the business will increase your personal taxable income by $20,000 each.

 TurboTax Tip:

-If the LLC elects to be tax as a corporation.
-The default is to be treated as a C-Corporation.
+If the LLC elects corporate taxation, then the default is for it to be treated as a C-Corporation.
 In this case, the IRS will treat your business as a separate taxpayer in the same way you are a separate taxpayer from your friend.
 As a result, the business reports all income and deductions on Form 1120 each year and pays the corresponding income tax.

-An entity classified as a corporation can elect to be treat as an S-Corporation for tax purposes.
-As with the partnership tax filing for LLCs above, making an election to be taxed as an S-Corp instead of as a C-Corp passes-through the business' income to the owners on a K-1.
-S-Corps use Form 1120S to file their taxes and no federal tax is paid at the corporate level.
+An entity classified as a corporation can elect to be treated as an S-Corporation for tax purposes.
+As with the partnership tax filing for LLCs above, making an election to be taxed as an S-Corp instead of as a C-Corp passes through the business's income and deductions to the owners on a K-1.
+S-Corps use Form 1120S to file their taxes, and no federal tax is paid at the corporate level.

-Single member LLCs are typically treated the same as sole proprietorships.
+Single-member LLCs are typically treated the same as sole proprietorships.
 The IRS disregards the LLC entity as being separate and distinct from the owner.
-Essentially, this means that the LLC typically files the business tax information with your personal tax returns on Schedule C. The profit or loss from your businesses is included with the other income your report on Form 1040.
+Essentially, this means that the LLC typically files the business tax information with your personal tax returns on Schedule C. The profit or loss from your businesses is included with the other income you report on Form 1040.